resultant-gamedev/GodotSteam/README.md

   ./steam_api64.dll
   ./godot_binary.exe
   ```
-- Game must ship with exe, Steam API DLL or SO, and steam_appid.txt to function.
+- Game must ship with exe, Steam API DLL, SO, or DyLIB, and steam_appid.txt to function.
+Lack of Steam API DLL, SO, DyLIB (for respective OS), or steam_appid.txt will cause it to fail.

 Steamworks API Reference
 -------------